Subscribe to get access

-PLANO, Texas (September 26, 2017) – Toyota just upped the stakes to remain the top manufacturer of hybrid vehicles worldwide with a $373.8 million investment in five U.S. manufacturing plants that will support production of its first American-made hybrid powertrain and to implement Toyota’s New Global Architecture (TNGA) at its Alabama plant.
+PLANO, Texas (September 26, 2017) – Toyota just upped the stakes to remain the top manufacturer of hybrid vehicles worldwide.
+Most noteworthy with a $373.8 million investment.
+All in five U.S. manufacturing plants that will support production of its first American-made hybrid powertrain.
+Most importantly and to implement Toyota’s New Global Architecture (TNGA) at its Alabama plant.
 Each of the projects is scheduled to begin this year and all should be operational by 2020.

-The investments will include adding new production of hybrid transaxles (hybrid vehicle transmissions) at the Buffalo, West Virginia, manufacturing facility; expanding 2.5-liter engine capacity at the Georgetown, Kentucky, plant; increasing production of 2.5-liter cylinder heads at Bodine Aluminum’s Troy, Missouri, plant; and modifying the Bodine Jackson, Tennessee, plant to accommodate production of hybrid transaxle cases and housings and 2.5-liter engine blocks.
-The Huntsville, Alabama, plant will undergo a comprehensive upgrade to enable it to build engines that complement TNGA.
+The investments will also include adding new production of hybrid transaxles (hybrid vehicle transmissions) at the Buffalo, West Virginia, manufacturing facilities.
+All to be expanding 2.5-liter engine capacity at the Georgetown, Kentucky, plant.
+Thereby increasing production of 2.5-liter cylinder heads at Bodine Aluminum’s Troy, Missouri, plant.
+Finally and modifying the Bodine Jackson, Tennessee, plant.
+Moreover to accommodate production of hybrid transaxle cases and housings and 2.5-liter engine blocks.
+The Huntsville, Alabama, plant will undergo a comprehensive upgrade.
+Finally to enable it to build engines that complement TNGA.

-The 2.5-liter engines manufactured in Kentucky and transaxles made in West Virginia will be used in hybrid vehicles built in North America such as the Highlander Hybrid manufactured in Princeton, Indiana.
-Toyota remains the world leader in gas-electric hybrids, surpassing 3 million sales in the U.S. and 10 million globally.
+The 2.5-liter engines manufactured in Kentucky.
+Transaxles will also be made in West Virginia.
+All will be used in hybrid vehicles built in North America.
+For that’s such as the Highlander Hybrid manufactured in Princeton, Indiana.
+Toyota remains the world leader in gas-electric hybrids.
+Thereby surpassing 3 million sales in the U.S. and 10 million globally.

-Fifty new jobs will be created because of the investment at the Alabama plant.
-There will be no net gain of jobs at the Kentucky, West Virginia, or Bodine Aluminum facilities, but these investments will help to ensure the stability of the plants’ employment levels in the future.
+There will also be no net gain of jobs at the Kentucky, West Virginia, or Bodine Aluminum facilities, but these investments will help to ensure the stability of the plants’ employment levels in the future.